mattbattison/code-alphabet/README.md

 # Alphabet of Programming Languages

-A just-for-fun project to write a program in a language for each letter of the alphabet.
+A just-for-fun project to write a program for each letter of the alphabet.

 ## A: Assembly language